 The CV Joint is an essential component of your car suspension system that aids in comfortable and smooth driving.

-On a front-wheel drive, the cv joint is usually located at the end of the drive shaft, and they’re of two types – the ball Joint type and tripod type joint.
+On a front-wheel drive, the CV joint is usually located at the end of the drive shaft.
+There are two types: ball Joint and tripod joint.

 Once a CV joint goes bad, it’ll produce a loud noise whenever you’re driving straight or making turns; this will also cause increased wear out of your front tires.